 Her quotes have appeared in Variety, on CNN.com and Entertainment Weekly’s EW.com, in national ad campaigns for NBC, CBS, HBO, USA, FX and Paramount Network, and in the opening of Criss Angel’s live show BeLIEve at Luxor Resort & Casino in Las Vegas.

 Brittany is the youngest winner of the California Governor’s Medallion for Creative Writing.
-When not working as a journalist, she has been a screenwriter, director, and playwright, giving her additional expertise on the other side of the entertainment industry.
+When not working as a journalist, she has been an screenwriter, director, and playwright, giving her additional expertise on the other side of the entertainment industry.
 She is currently studying acting in her spare time.